TsimpDim/PDF_Merger/README.md

 ## How do I install it?

-Run the .exe inside the "Release" folder.
+Clone the repository and run the .exe inside the "Release" folder.

 ## Misc